junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 "Sorry, that's all we got right now," Charlie says apologetically.
 "We are running out of food around here.
 They're talking about moving soon."

 Jimmy nods small, letting the food moving down his throat difficultly.
+Food seems to be such a distant concern for him right now.
+Like most of the other things in the life, like light, like words.

+He listens to the girl when she tells him some random million things.
+She talks about the missions, the way to survive the current world, the other people they gather together in the camp.
+Jimmy listens with his full attention.
+Listens to the sound of those words, more than the words themselves.

-Food seems to be a so distant concern for him right now.
-But he listens to them when they tell him things.
-He listens with his full attention.
-Other humans' voices, he doesn't realize even that can feel like a too precious things to grasp on, to miss about.
+Another human's talking voice, when they're talking to him.
+Jimmy doesn't realize even that can feel like a too precious thing to grasp on, to miss about.
 There was so little of that in the past year, when Castiel locked him inside.

 "Do you want to talk?"
 Charlie reads his face, sitting down next to him.
 Her curly red hair spreads on her shoulder.
-"Your daughter, Claire, right?
-Heard you call her sometimes in your dreams."
+She throws them back.
+"Heard you calling some names, sometimes.
+In your dreams.
+Claire.
+Your daughter, right?"

 Jimmy nods, putting the food down.
 "She's only eleven.
 No, sorry, she's twelve now," he corrects himself, remembering the missing year.
 "She's young, but so clever."
-He tells Charlie, remembering all those small things that Claire would do.
+He tells Charlie, remembering all those small things Claire would do.
 "She's curious about the world.
-She loves reading stories and always asks for another when we send her to bed."
+She loves reading stories and always asks for another when we try to send her to bed."

 He stares at the air before him, eyes unfocused.
 "If this world is different, if I never said 'Yes' to Castiel, I would be there for her, watch her grow up, take her to schools and parks, walk her down the isle one day, watch her live her life.
-Just, be a good father"
+Just, be a good father."

 He takes his gaze back, forcing a bitter smile.
 "I'm the worst father in the world."